Last Updated on January 26, 2023

 Please take note that though it is crucial that your money grows through investing early on, it is also critical that you have an emergency fund first.

 Once you have accomplished your desired emergency fund and insurance, you can select from various investments.
-But first, you need to know your risk appetite, investment time horizon, amount to invest, etc.
+But first, you need to know your risk appetite, investment time horizon, investment amount, etc.

 7. Avoid debt.

-It may be against what most people are doing, but trust me, a debt-free lifestyle is less stressful.
-Without debt will also open more options because you are not always thinking about how you will pay your debtors.
+It may be against what most people do, but trust me, a debt-free lifestyle is less stressful.
+Living without debt will also open more options because you are not always thinking about how you will pay your debtors.
 Maybe there is a reason why debt and death sound alike.

 If you need more money for your needs, increase your income by starting a side hustle.